Jowell & Randy: 2012–Early 2015: Third studio album and underground phase

-During late 2012, Puerto Rican disc jockey and producer DJ Secuaz approached Jowell & Randy in order to convince them to record underground reggaeton tracks.
-On December 25, 2012, was released Pre-Doxis, the duo's second mixtape, composed entirely by underground reggaeton songs produced by DJ Secuaz and featuring Falo, De La Ghetto, J.Q., Julio Voltio, Polaco, Luigi 21 Plus, Maicol & Manuel, Frankie Boy, Tony Tun Tun, Chyno Nyno and Don Chezina.
+During late 2012, Puerto Rican disc jockey and producer DJ Secuaz approached Jowell & Randy to convince them to record underground reggaeton tracks.
+On December 25, 2012, was released Pre-Doxis, the duo's second mixtape, composed entirely by underground reggaeton songs produced by DJ Secuaz and featuring Falo, De La Ghetto, J.Q., Julio Voltio, Polaco, Luigi 21 Plus, Maicol & Manuel, Frankie Boy, Tony Tun Tun, Chyno Nyno, and Don Chezina.
 The album became an inflection point in their musical style, starting to support old school reggaeton acts from the 1990s through a series of underground mixtapes titled Back to the Underground as a tribute to their contribution to the genre.
 Both Pre-Doxis and the original Back to the Underground became popular in Puerto Rico and enhanced DJ Secuaz's career as record producer.
 Secuaz died on March 12, 2013, after being shot in the head on March 9.
-Five days later, Jowell & Randy reunited with various reggaeton acts including Julio Voltio, J King & Maximan, Falo, Yomo, Guelo Star, Isaak, Watussi, Chyno Nyno and Divino in order to record a tribute song titled "Que Descanses En Paz" (Spanish for "Rest in Peace").
-The music video of the remix version of "Hey Mister", a track from Pre-Doxis, premiered on April 13, 2013, and featured Falo, Mr. Black, Los Pepe and Watussi, and was dedicated to DJ Secuaz.
+On March 17, 2013, Jowell & Randy reunited with various reggaeton acts including Julio Voltio, J King & Maximan, Falo, Yomo, Guelo Star, Isaak, Watussi, Chyno Nyno and Divino in order to record a tribute song titled "Que Descanses En Paz" (Spanish for "Rest in Peace").
+The music video of the remix version of "Hey Mister", a track from Pre-Doxis, premiered on April 13, 2013, featuring Falo, Mr. Black, Los Pepe, and Watussi, and was dedicated to DJ Secuaz.
 It remains as their most-viewed YouTube video, with more than 80 million views.

 Old school reggaeton artists Falo, Frankie Boy, Maicol & Manuel, O.G.
 Black and Polaco had their own Back to the Underground edition, released between October 2013 and January 2014.
 Jowell & Randy were involved on every edition of the series, serving as guest features and executive producers, financing various music videos.
-In March 2014, Jowell criticized Daddy Yankee, Don Omar and Wisin & Yandel for not having supported the project despite their economic power.
-During 2012, Jowell & Randy took part on El Imperio Nazza mixtape series by Los de la Nazza, Daddy Yankee's producers from 2008 to 2014.
-El Imperio Nazza: Doxis Edition was released on January 26, 2013, and featured Daddy Yankee, De La Ghetto, Ñengo Flow, Luigi 21 Plus, Polaco, Reykon, Angel & Khriz, Tony Lenta, J Álvarez and Jory.
+In March 2014, Jowell criticized Daddy Yankee, Don Omar and Wisin & Yandel for not having supported the project despite all of their success.
+During 2012, Jowell & Randy were involved in the El Imperio Nazza mixtape series with Los de la Nazza, Daddy Yankee's producers from 2008 to 2014.
+El Imperio Nazza: Doxis Edition was released on January 26, 2013, and featured Daddy Yankee, De La Ghetto, Ñengo Flow, Luigi 21 Plus, Polaco, Reykon, Angel & Khriz, Tony Lenta, J Álvarez, and Jory.
 The track "Mucha Soltura" (featuring Daddy Yankee) peaked at number 13 on Billboard's Latin Rhythm Airplay on May 25, 2013.